JuliaData/DataFrames.jl/docs/src/man/categorical.md

 Often, you will have factors encoded inside a DataFrame with `Array` columns instead of `CategoricalArray` columns.
 You can convert one or more columns of the DataFrame using the `categorical!` function, which modifies the input DataFrame in-place.
+Compression can be applied by setting the `compress` keyword argument to `true`.

 ```jldoctest categorical
 julia> using DataFrames